'Black Box' Recorders Found In Ethiopian Airlines Crash Of Boeing 737 Max 8 Jet

 In both the Indonesian and Ethiopian disasters, the airliners "appear to have crashed after going into a nosedive, and pilots of both planes ... may have been struggling for control of the aircraft," NPR's David Schaper reports.
 "But there is a key difference, and that is that pilots had reported some earlier trouble with the Lion Air 737 Max 8 plane," regarding erroneous data from a sensor measuring the airliner's pitch.

-United Airlines says that although it doesn't have any MAX 8 aircraft in its fleet, it does have 14 MAX 9 jets.
-And a media representative adds that the airline is certain that "the Boeing 737 MAX aircraft is safe and that our pilots are properly trained to fly the MAX aircraft safely."
+United Airlines says that although it doesn't have any Max 8 aircraft in its fleet, it does have 14 Max 9 jets.
+And a media representative adds that the airline is certain that "the Boeing 737 Max aircraft is safe and that our pilots are properly trained to fly the Max aircraft safely."

 Boeing's stock price, which has more than doubled in the past two years, dipped sharply Monday morning, falling by more than 11 percent at one point in trading.